Steamed buns with roast pork filling (Steamed pork buns, or char siu bao, or chuuka manjuu)

 Yakibuta, or Japanese-style Chinese Roast Pork (char siu)

-- A pork roast that is at least 1 kg (about 2 lbs).
+• 1 kg/ 2 lbs or more pork roast.
 It should not be too fatty, but should not be totally lean or it may be rather dry.

 Put the pork pieces in a sturdy plastic bag.
 You may want to double-bag it.
 Put in the pork, ginger, star anise and garlic, and fill with enough soy sauce to cover the pork.
 Seal the bag well and marinate in the refrigerator overnight.
 Turn the meat several times if you can so that the marinade penetrates evenly.